usmarcv/portfoliocv/content/publication/ramos-2022/index.md

 ---
-title: A Deep Learning-based Radiomics Approach for COVID-19 Detection from CXR Images using Ensemble Learning Model
+title: 'Analysis of vertebrae without fracture on spine MRI to assess bone fragility:
+  A Comparison of Traditional Machine Learning and Deep Learning'

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
+- Jonathan S. Ramos
+- Erikson J. de Aguiar
+- Ivar V. Belizario
 - Márcus V. L. Costa
-- Erikson J. de Aguiar
-- Lucas S. Rodrigues
-- Jonathan S. Ramos
+- Jamilly G. Maciel
+- Mirela T. Cazzolato
 - Caetano Traina
+- Marcello H. Nogueira-Barbosa
 - Agma J. M. Traina

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2023-06-26'
+date: '2022-01-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2025-01-16T18:53:31.888542Z'
+publishDate: '2025-01-16T19:14:32.803840Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).